YinHk-myProgram/algorithm/dynamic programming/README.md

 ## Dynamic programming

 ### What is dynamic programming?
+is both a mathematical optimization method and a computer programming method.

 Dynamic programming is a technique that breaks the problems into sub-problems, and saves the result for future purposes so that we do not need to compute the result again.
 The idea is to simply store the results of subproblems, so that we do not have to re-compute them when needed later.
 This simple optimization reduces time complexities from exponential to polynomial.